 And below that, directly to the right of the main gate, was the Sports Hall itself.
 Although, perhaps to be more correct it can serve a multitude of roles other than an indoor sports area, as most gym classes took place outdoors.
 Assemblies and announcements are usually held there, as well as some exams on occasion.
 And let's not forget the plays that some of the students host.

 All in all, a pretty ordinary school, attended to by your run-of-the-mill students like me.

-As I entered my classroom, 2-A, on the second floor of the building, I saw Shinji Matou with a bunch of girls.
-Though I do end up asking myself sometimes, what was the secret of his popularity…
+As I entered my classroom, 2-A, on the second floor of the building, I saw Shinji Matou sat at his desk, surrounded by a bunch of girls as he normally was.
+Whenever I see scenes like this, I can't help but ask myself, what was the secret of his popularity…

 He wore the same uniform as all the other students in Tsukumihara academy, although it was certainly far less formal than what many others were sporting.
 Practically half open, it showed a body that was thin, yet not excessively so.
 Some muscle, though again not enough to disfigure him.
 Couple the perfect condition his body was in, alongside the dyed blue hair he sported and a face worthy of his playboy status, certainly his physical appearance lent credibility to his popularity with the girls.

 "Hmm?"
 He said, cutting off the girl's chatter around him as he heard the door of the classroom slide open.

 "Ah, you."
 He said as he noticed me, waving a hand beckoning me to come closer, as my feet obeyed.
 "You're so quiet and dull that I wouldn't have noticed you without the door."
 As I arrived next to his desk, he continued again, ignoring the fact that the girls from before had made a clear distinction between my space and theirs right next to him.